franpossetto/Nina/README.md

 A collection of Shorcuts to work faster in Revit.
 Most of this work was done on Sunday mornings with Nina.

-To install this addin, run the installer provided in this repo.
+To install this addin, run the installer provided on this repo.

 ## Tools